 Diagnostic imaging and medical scans are vital in accurately diagnosing and cancer staging, as well as tracking the progress of treatment.
-Comprehensive Cancer Centers’s treatment centers are equipped with Nevada imaging services, making access to tests and scans convenient for you, and ensuring your physicians have timely access to the results.
+Comprehensive Cancer Centers’ treatment centers are equipped with Nevada imaging services, making access to tests and scans convenient for you, and ensuring your physicians have timely access to the results.

-The following Nevada imaging services are available:
+The following diagnostic imaging services are available:

 Axumin PET Scans